-Boom Lake is a 2,200 acre flowage on the Wisconsin River harboring a maximum depth of just over 30-feet.
-Although the lake’s topography contains vast areas of uniform depth, anglers often target weedflats, rock edges and manmade sunken cribs when hunting bluegills and black crappies—target species of NAIFC anglers.
-Each of the two tournament days (Saturday, December 19 and Sunday, December 20) teams were allowed to weigh up to eight crappies and eight sunfish.
-For most, this proved a daunting task, as no one weighed 16 fish both days.
+Boom Lake is a 2,200-acre flowage on the Wisconsin River harboring a maximum depth of just over 30-feet.
+Although the lake’s topography contains vast areas of uniform depth, anglers often target weed flats, rock edges, and manmade sunken cribs when hunting bluegills and black crappies—target species of NAIFC anglers.
+On each of the two tournament days (Saturday, December 19, and Sunday, December 20) teams were allowed to weigh up to eight crappies and eight sunfish.
+For most, this proved a daunting task, as no one weighed 16 fish on both days.

 The Northland Hexi-Fly is quickly earning “magic” status amongst ice anglers.
 It’s pancake torso employs patented ¼ Wave Technology, causing it to return sonar signals at greater depths and amongst heavier interference – weeds, zooplankton, etc. – than any other ice jig on the market.
 Photo courtesy of www.northlandtackle.com